docsforadobe/after-effects-scripting-guide/docs/application.rst

                  effect as seen in the Effect menu.
 ``category``     String representing the localized category label as seen
                  in the Effect menu.
-This can be "" for synthetic effects that aren’t normally shown to the user.
+This can be "" for synthetic effects that aren't normally shown to the user.
 ``matchName``    String representing the internal unique name for the effect.
                  This name does not change between versions of After Effects.
                  Use this value to apply the effect.
-``version``      Effect’s internal version string.
+``version``      Effect's internal version string.
-                 This value might be different than the version number the plug-in vendor decides to show in the effect’s about box.
+                 This value might be different than the version number the plug-in vendor decides to show in the effect's about box.
 ===============  ===========================================================

 **Example**